mozestudio/Trebbiatrice/README.md

 <Cusy> ....
 ```

-... and also because half of Moze's developers team forget to track the time.
+... and also because half of Moze's development team forget to track the time.
 Anna will be happy now.